Manwithacape/COSC345---Group_11/UML DIagrams/Tech stack notes.md

 ---

 ## Near-duplicate detection

-*Not yet on sequence diagram*

 Should be able to detect when photos look very similar and pick out either the best or least bad.
-Useful for when there is a burst of photos
+Useful for when there is a burst of photos.
+Probably done through the OpenCV engine as well.
+Would have to work out a way to make it store easily within the database.

 ---